08 Jul The Future of DRM: The Saga Continues

 Publishers, eBook distributors, authors, and readers continue to wage war over the use of digital rights management (DRM).
 We’ve all become familiar with this disputed technology that controls how digital content is accessed and used.
 In the case of e-books, DRM allows publishers (or perhaps more accurately, e-book distributors like Amazon and Apple) to control on which e-reader you can access a given e-book and prohibits the copying and sharing of the e-book.
 For example, if you buy an e-book on Amazon, its e-book format and DRM limits your ability to access the e-book, making it so you can only open it on a Kindle Reader or Kindle App on another device.
 You also are unable to copy all or part of the file (even if only for a backup file) and you are, for the most part, unable to share or lend the book to anyone else.
 Kindle e-books can be loaned once for a period of fourteen days if the book is enabled for this.

 Publishers and e-book distributors maintain that DRM is necessary to protect copyrighted material from being pirated and distributed without due compensation to the publisher, distributor, and author.
 Unfortunately, it only takes a simple internet search for “how to remove DRM from an e-book” and you’ll find a plethora of easy guides to successfully strip DRM from an e-book, allowing copies to be made, the file to be shared, and the ability to convert the file (via services such as Calibre) into another e-book format to be read on a different device.
-This article from Wired, for example, covers the basics of removing DRM.
+This article from Makeuseof, for example, covers the basics of removing DRM.

 In response to the ease with which DRM can be broken and in order to provide legal remedy for this act, the Digital Millennium Copyright Act criminalizes the circumventing of DRM.
 New approaches to copyright protection also seek to tie individual e-books to the original purchaser, in order to identify the source of a pirated copy.
 Germany’s Fraunhofer Institut has created a new e-book DRM, SiDiM, that changes certain words in the text of a pirated e-book—“don’t” becomes “do not,” for example— to allow the file to be traced to the original purchaser.
 According to The Guardian, the institute’s Dr Martin Steinebach has remarked that the program has been greeted with scepticism, “not so much from the publishers but from the authors,” who are not keen to have their carefully edited manuscripts altered.
 In the same article, The Guardian quotes author Lloyd Shepard, who has had his own run in with piracy of his works: